François de Bonne, Duke of Lesdiguières: Later life

 The king regarded his lieutenant's domination in Dauphiné with some distrust, although he was counted among the best of his captains.
 Nevertheless, he made him a marshal of France in 1609, and ensured the succession to the lieutenant-generalship of Dauphiné, vested in Lesdiguières since 1597, to his son-in-law Charles de Crequy.
 Sincerely devoted to the throne, Lesdiguières took no part in the intrigues which disturbed the minority of Louis XIII, and he moderated the political claims made by his co-religionists under the terms of the Edict of Nantes.
 After the death of his first wife, Claudine de Berenger, he married the widow of Ennemond Matel, a Grenoble shopkeeper, who was murdered in 1617.
 Lesdiguières was then 73, and this lady, Marie Vignon, had long been his mistress.
 He had two daughters, one of whom, Françoise, married Charles de Crequy.

 In 1622 he formally abjured the Protestant faith, his conversion being partly due to the influence of Marie Vignon.
 He was already a duke and peer of France; he now became constable of France, and received the Order of the Holy Spirit.
 He had long since lost the confidence of the Huguenots, but he nevertheless helped the Vaudois against the duke of Savoy.
-He led the Royal troops against the Huguenots in the Siege of Montpellier in 1622 and was key in finding a negotiated peace.
+He led the Royal troops against the Huguenots in the Siege of Montpellier in 1622 and was key to arranging the Treaty of Montpellier.

 Lesdiguières had the qualities of a great general, but circumstances limited him to the mountain warfare of Dauphiné, Provence and Savoy.
 He had almost unvarying success through sixty years of fighting and Henry IV said he was "rusé comme un renard" (cunning as a fox).
 His last campaign, fought in alliance with Savoy to drive the Spaniards from the Valtellina, was the least successful of his enterprises.